Websocket queue¶

 - The

-array can contain one or more commands to enqueue.
+cmdsarray can contain one or more commands to enqueue.

-process is running, incoming commands will be added
+As long as the hai listen process is running, incoming commands will be added

 to the queue.